agencyenterprise/react-native-health/README.md

 - Open the `ios/` folder of your project in Xcode
 - Select the project name in the left sidebar
 - In the main view select '+ Capability' and double click 'HealthKit'

-> 🚨 Expo: This package is not available in the [Expo Go](https://expo.io/client) app.
-Learn how you can use it with [custom dev clients](/docs/Expo.md).

 ## Usage